kdimmler2/Genomic_Prediction_RF_GB/README.md

 Apply trained model to validation dataset.
 Validation data must contain the same variants used during training.
-Validation datset should be entirely independent from the data used during training.
+Validation dataset should be entirely independent from the data used during training.
-- **Main ouputs:** A confusion matrix and the classification metrics for the validation set
+- **Main outputs:** A confusion matrix and the classification metrics for the validation set

 To run: